alx-sch/42_pipex/README.md

 [...]
 PATH=/home/aschenk/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
 ```
 You can access the list of environmental variables within your C program by including `char **envp` as the third argument to the main function, e.g.: `int main(int argc, char **argv, char **envp)`.
-This allows you to directly access the array of environmental variables from within your program and to pass it to `execve()`.
+This allows you to directly access the array of environmental variables within your program and pass it to `execve()`.

 To understand how Pipex retrieves the path to a specified command, please refer to the `get_command_path()` function [here](https://github.com/alx-sch/42_pipex/blob/main/src/call_cmd.c).